galaxy-iuc/parsec/docs/commands/datasets.rst

                               If this argument is False, file_path is assumed to contain the full file path including the filename.
                               [default: True]
-      --wait_for_completion   This parameter is deprecated and ignored, it will be removed in BioBlend 0.12.  [default: True]
       --maxwait FLOAT         Total time (in seconds) to wait for the dataset state to become terminal.
 If the dataset state is not terminal within this time, a